Want to browse some retro West Ham shirts? Read on…

-They have over 250 classic West Ham shirts and pieces of kit from the 80s to the present day.
+They have hundreds of classic West Ham shirts and pieces of kit from the 80s to the present day.

-They include a 1980-83 home shirt (above right) worn by the likes of Trevor Brooking and Billy Bonds as West Ham were promoted from Division Two and then finished a respectable 8th and 9th in the top flight.
+They include a vintage 1980-83 home shirt (above right) worn by the likes of Trevor Brooking and Billy Bonds as West Ham were promoted from Division Two and then finished a respectable 8th and 9th in the top flight.
 They also made it to the 1981 Milk Cup Final where they drew with Liverpool before losing in a replay.

 West Ham actually won the 1980 FA Cup Final when they were in the Second Division, beating Arsenal 1-0.
-They are still last team outside of the top flight to win the trophy.
+They are still the last team outside of the top flight to win the trophy.

 You can also get a 1993-95 away shirt (above left) worn when Harry Redknapp was manager, just after they had been promoted to the Premier League.